yutinghuwu/W1-pandas-dw-project/README.md

 ## 5. Conclusions
 After all the the above, we have been able to extract following conclusions:
-- Surfing is the sport with the highest probability of shark attack (33.2%)
+- Surfing is the sport with the highest number of registered shark attacks (33.2%)
-- Despite this, Surfing is in the 7th position of activity that causes fatality.
+- Despite this, Surfing is in the 7th out of 8 positions of activities that cause fatality.
-- Top 3 activities that cause fatalities are: sea disaster, swimming and snorkelling (activities where people do not take without additional equipment).
+- Top 3 activities that cause fatalities are: sea disaster, swimming and snorkeling (activities where people do not take additional equipment).
 - Following Sea Disaster, unprovoked events are the most common type of event that causes fatality.
-- The maximum number of attacks is in people between 15 and 25 years old.
+- 40% of attacks occur to people between 15 and 25 years old.
+- 63% of attacks occur to people between 10 and 30 years old.
-- The majority (>80%) of attacks occur in people of male gender.
+- The majority (86.7%) of attacks occur in people of male gender.
 However, although most attacks are registered in male gender, the % fatality is almost identical for both men and women.
-- Only 18% of all shark species have been registered to cause fatality.
+- Only 15% of all shark attacks have been registered to cause fatality.
-- The shark species with highest number of attacks is the White shark (40%).
+- The shark species with highest number of attacks is the White shark
 - The most dangerous sharks, who attacked the most are: White shark, tiger shark, bull shark, nurse shark, bronze whaler shark.
 Except nurse shark, all of them caused fatalities.
-- Almost half (40.2%) of the attacks occur in the summer season, followed by 27.2% in the spring season.
+- 40.2% of the attacks occur in the summer season, followed by 27.2% in the spring season.
-- The top3 countries having shark attacks are: USA, Australia, South Africa.
+- The top 3 countries with most registered shark attacks are: USA, Australia, South Africa.

 ## 6. Data export
 To finalize our project, we exported the clean Dataset into a new csv file named 'attacks_clean.csv'.